Instructions for Authors

 APP uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts.

-- Author names and dates are required in the manuscript text only for taxa that are formally treated in the Systematic paleontology section.
+• Author names and dates are required in the manuscript text only for taxa that are formally treated in the Systematic palaeontology section.
 For these taxa, the authorities and dates should be included in the manuscript text after the first usage within each major section, and citations of the relevant papers must be included in the bibliography.
+Taxa with two authors should be separated by ampersand (&) rather than “and” (as it is in the regular citations).
+Multiple authors can be abbreviated by “et al.” providing that all authors are listed in the reference list.

 Titles should be in capital and lowercase letters.
 A title should be informative, but also as brief as possible.
 Do not use terms or names that may not be known to most readers, for instance those introduced in the paper for the first time.
 Avoid abbreviated words, names of high systematic rank or stratigraphic units given in parentheses, and authorities and dates.